 The architecture is clad with scale-like tiles that project at random angles from the façade, creating dramatic shadow effects in sunlight and catching wisps of snow for an ever-changing visual dynamic fully engaged with Niseko’s unique climate and environment.
 The darker earth tone colors of the heavily glazed facades recall the volcanic character of the areas’ geology, as well as the vernacular hues of traditional Japanese buildings.

 Soft night lighting enhances the unique external wall texture, and playfully illuminates some of the more interesting formal architectural features.
-A large metal sculpture representing a Muse Goddess by Ricardo Tossani adorns the entrance wall.
+A large metal sculpture representing a Muse Goddess by Riccardo Tossani adorns the entrance wall.
 An outstanding roof terrace and garden on the 7th floor is equipped for outdoor entertainment and private relaxation.
 It boasts a magnificent 360-degree view of the surrounding mountainous landscape, including ski fields on the upper side as well as the village below.

 Primary entrance is through an elegant lobby with reception and concierge services.
 The intimate lounge with views of Mt.
 Yotei flows to a gallery adorned with a spectacular mural by Rieko Kawabe of Ainu calligraphy, reinterpreted in dramatic, contemporary form.
 A fully equipped ski and boot room adjoins, with dedicated lockers, bike storage and well-appointed large powder room.
 The Ski Room can accessed by skiers from the secondary entrance.
 The penthouse has private elevator access directly into its glazed vestibule with outstanding views of Mt.
 Yotei.